YOLayout/YOLayout/README.md

 ### So why not just write your own layout code in `layoutSubviews`?

 The core problem with writing your layout code in `layoutSubviews` is the massive duplication of layout code you have to write in both `layoutSubviews` and `sizeThatFits:`.
 When you have multiple subviews that themselves may size themselves dynamically, this code gets repetitive and tricky to maintain.
 You can't call `layoutIfNeeded` in `sizeThatFits:` without the risk of infinite recursion if a superview uses your `sizeThatFits:` method in its `layoutSubviews`.

+### Will it lay out views not in the view hierarchy?

+You probably weren't asking this question, but you should have!
+One of the neat things about YOLayout is that layouts also work for views that get drawn in `drawRect:`.
+Because YOLayout works independently from the view hierarchy, you can easily switch between adding a subview to the hierarchy, or just drawing it in `drawRect:` without having to change your layout code.
+Try to do that with Auto Layout!

 ## Dependencies